(Photo by A24, Warner Bros, Columbia Pictures, Universal Pictures, Marvel Studios/courtesy Everett Collection)

 Adjusted Score: 118378%

 Critics Consensus: Fast, sleek, and fun, Mission: Impossible - Fallout lives up to the "impossible" part of its name by setting yet another high mark for insane set pieces in a franchise full of them.

 Ethan Hunt and the IMF team join forces with CIA assassin August Walker to prevent a disaster of epic proportions....
 [More]

 Critics Consensus: Mission: Impossible Rogue Nation continues the franchise's thrilling resurgence -- and proves that Tom Cruise remains an action star without equal.

-With the IMF disbanded, and Ethan (Tom Cruise) out in the cold, the team now faces off against a network...
+With the IMF now disbanded and Ethan Hunt (Tom Cruise) out in the cold, a new threat -- called the...
 [More]

 Critics Consensus: With a title character as three-dimensional as its lush animation and a story that adds fresh depth to Disney's time-tested formula, Moana is truly a family-friendly adventure for the ages.